mathigon/textbooks/content/exponentials/content.md

 ::: column.grow

-Now we have all the information needed to determine the age of the Pharaoh in our story.
-The archaeologists decided cut a tiny sample out of the mummy's skin.
+Now we have all the information needed to determine the age of the Pharaoh.
+The archaeologists decided to cut a tiny sample out of the mummy’s skin.
 Using a complex machine called a __mass spectrometer__, they were able to “count” the number of <sup>12</sup>C and <sup>14</sup>C atoms in the sample.

-They found 800 Carbon-14 atoms in the sample.
-Given the ratios of <sup>12</sup>C and <sup>14</sup>C atoms, they also estimate that the same sample would have contained 1200 <sup>14</sup>C atoms when the Pharaoh was alive.
+In our example, they found 800 Carbon-14 atoms.
+Given the ratios of
+<sup>12</sup>C and <sup>14</sup>C atoms, they also estimate that the same
+sample should have contained 1200 <sup>14</sup>C atoms when the Pharaoh was still alive.

 ::: column(width=320)